synology-community/terraform-provider-synology/docs/resources/filestation_file.md

 page_title: "Synology Filestation File Resource - synology"
 subcategory: "Filestation"
 description: |-
-  FileStation --- A file on the Synology NAS Filestation.
+  A file on the Synology NAS Filestation.
 ---

-# Synology Filestation File (Resource)
+# Filestation File (Resource)

 A file on the Synology NAS Filestation.